 The latent political energies of Peru's poor Indian women have been tapped by a movement that supports them in their drive to recover land for community use and to reclaim unity between women and men in the rebuilding and development of their communities.
 There is no guarantee that these characteristics will continue to define the organization if it achieves state power.
 Women have always been active participants in revolutionary movements, especially peasant movements, but their power has always been undermined in the end.
 It is unlikely that Sendero's "New Democracy" will be democratic enough to permit independent grassroots movements to flourish (given the persistence of counter-revolution worldwide).
 So the women of Shining Path will have to make sure they don't relinquish their arms.

 Lucia, the leader I met with on the day of the prison massacres, told me that "El Guia" asked revolutionary cadre to envision constantly the kind of society they would like to achieve, and to be ready to overcome every obstacle in the realization of that vision.
 Whatever the outcome of the present political crisis in Peru, Sendero Luminoso has presented an enormous challenge to its detractors.
 An understanding of the movement's social history and of its peculiar attraction for women is important in developing a critique of political forces at work in that country and in many other places where the impact of "development" on women is particularly severe.

-Carol Andreas teaches sociology at the University of Northern Colorado and edits Peru Scholars News and Notes.
+ABOUT THE AUTHOR Carol Andreas teaches sociology at the University of Northern Colorado and edits Peru Scholars News and Notes.
 Her When Woman rebel: The Rise of Popular Feminism in Peru was recently reissued by Lawrence Hill.